Gambit81/Rillson/README.md

 *   <h3>Media</h3>

-    *   The images used on the Mindful MEwebsite were obtained from [Pexels](https://www.pexels.com/sv-se/sok/mindfulness/).
+    *   The images used on the website were obtained from [Pexels](https://www.pexels.com/sv-se/sok/mindfulness/).
-    *   The social media icons used on the Mindful ME website were obtained from [Font Awesome](https://fontawesome.com/).
+    *   The social media icons used on the website were obtained from [Font Awesome](https://fontawesome.com/).